oleksandr3010/oleksandr3010.github.io/_posts/2025-04-15-assignment2.md

 ## Conclusion and Discussion

+Upon inspecting the final interactive map, a few interesting patterns emerged which were previously not visible via the tabular data.
+Since the thickness of each arc is relatively based on the total tonnage, it is simple to observe how much produce was imported from different areas at any given time during the first three months of 1918.
+Namely, the two biggest importers into Zanzibar were Mafia and other East African ports and H.H.
+Dominions.
+Mafia was a large importer of produce such as Copra, where as H.H.
+Dominions was responsible for a large part of Cloves import.
+Looking at the data on a weekly scale, another pattern emerges.
+Arcs to ports further away, such as Southern Ports and Italian Benadir ports appear a lot less frequently, likely due to the ports being geographically further away and the shipping costs associated with important from them.
+Furthermore, the imports from these distant ports were also less common items, such as Hides, Hippo-teeth, Rhino-horns and Tortoise shells.
+Combining these findings, we can see that the ports closer to Zanzibar provided important resources such as copra and cloves, whereas ports further away provided rarer materials.
+Ultimately, we believe that representing the data in this interactive visual format significant helps one to better understand the context and processes of the data, in a much easier to interpret medium than tabular data.

-Ultimately, through the use of various tools, we were able to explore the large opportunities but also challenges within digital humanities, and specifically in the process of data extraction, processing, and visualization from historical sources.
+Through this exploration, we were able to explore the vast opportunities but also challenges of using modern tools such as AI and mapping software within digital humanities, specifically in the process of data extraction, processing, and visualization from historical sources.
 While the time-consuming task of digitizing the primary source of the Zanzibar Gazette had been done for us, we had largely underestimated the complexity of actually working with the data.
 We had also experienced first hand how modern AI and LLM tools can be useful in helping us with similar processes, yet it is also important to contemplate the implications of using said tools.
 A very recent article titled [Provocations from the Humanities for Generative AI Research](https://arxiv.org/pdf/2502.19190) highlights important aspects that we all must consider when using generative AI within the humanities and for research purposes.

 Lauren Klien (et. al.) write that “models make words, but people make meaning” (p.
 6), and the interpretation of AI-generated content cannot be separated from the social and cultural contexts it engages.
 This is particularly relevant when working with historical materials like the Gazette, where “bias reflects a deeper structural problem, one that will never be fixed unless the power differentials… are challenged at their source” (p.
 8).
 Furthermore, the article mentions that “not all training data is equivalent” (p.
 9), encouraging us to think critically about the sources we use, their provenance, and the cultural narratives they reflect or erase.
 These arguements show us that while generative AI tools offer support in handling large textual datasets and may greatly improve efficiency (as it had happened in our case), they must be used with an awareness of their limitations, cultural implications, and the ethical responsibility that accompanies their use and implementation within humanities research.